Annotation Curricula to Implicitly Train Non-Expert Annotators: Annotation Curriculum

 \section{Annotation Curriculum}

-We first specify the type of annotation tasks investigated in this work, and then formalize \Approach and define the essential components that are required for generating appropriate annotation curricula.
-Finally, we instantiate an easy-instances-first strategy and define the \estimators that we use to generate a respective curriculum.
+We first specify the type of annotation tasks investigated in this work, and then formalize AC with the essential components that are required for generating appropriate annotation curricula.
+Finally, we instantiate an easy-instances-first strategy and define the estimators that we use to generate a respective curriculum.